 ERCOT serves as the Independent System Operator ("ISO") for the ERCOT region of Texas.
 ERCOT was certified in 2000 to serve as the ISO by the PUCT under Senate Bill 7, adopted by the State legislature and signed into law in 1999 ("SB7").
 The ISO's responsibilities as detailed in SB7 are to (1) ensure nondiscriminatory access to the ERCOT transmission system; (2) ensure the reliability and adequacy of the ERCOT network; (3) ensure timely and accurate customer switching; and (4) ensure the accuracy of accounts among wholesale buyers and sellers.
 Austin Energy is a member of ERCOT, and Austin Energy staff are active in the ERCOT stakeholder process.
-ERCOT membership includes stakeholders from all segments of the Texas electric market and is responsible for the management and oversight of the day-to-day operations of the transmission network and wholesale market settlement.
-Under PURA, the PUCT has specific responsibilities to oversee ERCOT operations and market participant compliance with ERCOT Protocols, Operating Guides, and Other Binding Documents.
+ERCOT membership includes stakeholders from all segments of the Texas electric market.
+ERCOT is responsible for the management and oversight of the day-to-day operations of the transmission network and wholesale market settlement.
+Under PURA, the PUCT has jurisdiction over ERCOT and oversees its operations and market participant compliance with ERCOT Protocols, Operating Guides, and Other Binding Documents.

-SB7 also amended PURA to provide for retail deregulation of the electric utility industry in the State.
-The law opened retail competition for Investor Owned Utilities in the ERCOT region beginning January 1, 2002.
+SB7 also amended PURA to provide for retail deregulation of the investor-owned electric utilities in the ERCOT region beginning January 1, 2002.
 SB7 allows local authorities to choose whether to bring retail competition to their Municipally Owned Utilities ("MOUs") and leaves key municipal utility decisions (like local rate setting and utility policies) in the hands of those who have a stake in the local community.
 Once a resolution to "opt in" for retail competition is adopted by the MOU's governing body, the decision is irrevocable.
-The City has not opted in to competition.
-As a result, retail competition is not allowed inside Austin Energy's service territory.
+The City has not opted in to retail competition.
+As a result, Austin Energy is the sole retail electric power provider within its service territory and retail competition is not allowed.